Sam Blanco III

 Joseph R. Givens

 Joseph Givens is the Director of the Ronald E. McNair Scholars Program at Louisiana State University, a program that he has worked with since 2008.
 Before this appointment, he was the Assistant Director for Educational Talent Search at Ouachita Baptist University in Arkansas.
-Givens has served in leadership roles on both state and regional levels, including his current position of President-elect for the Council for Opportunity in Education.
+Givens has served in leadership roles on both state and regional levels, including his current position of Chair of the 2022-23 Board of Directors for the Council for Opportunity in Education.
 He also advocates for marginalized artists and specializes in the scholarly investigation of artists and art movements neglected in the historical canon.
 He teaches courses on topics of marginalized art, has presented papers at the International Comics Art Conference in conjunction with ComicCon International, and is a contributing author to Oxford University Art Online.

 Leo Conway began his work with TRIO as an Upward Bound Summer Program Tutor Counselor at Saint Francis University in 1990.
 Prior to working full-time for TRIO, Leo was a high school mathematics teacher who returned almost every summer to the SFU Upward Bound Program to teach the students Calculus and Trigonometry and help to supervise the tutor counselor staff.
 He enjoyed working with TRIO students so much that when a full-time position was available in 1999 at Saint Francis University, he jumped at the opportunity.
 Leo worked at SFU for over eighteen years before becoming the Associate Director of TRIO Upward Bound Programs (Upward Bound, Upward Bound Math and Science, and Upward Bound Migrant) at Penn State University.